 Yes, a non-technical person can start a SaaS business using one of two approaches:

-- Hire developers: If you have a complex project in mind and sufficient resources to invest, hiring developers can be a great choice.
+- Hire developers: If you have a complex project in mind and sufficient investment resources, hiring developers can be a great choice.

 - Use no-code: For those looking to quickly test ideas or address specific problems without significant investment, no-code platforms are an excellent alternative.
 They empower you to develop functional app and platform prototypes efficiently, helping you validate concepts before committing to larger-scale bespoke development.